-Between waking up with the baby multiple times at night and waking up early when the other kids are ready to tackle the day, it’s no wonder us moms are so exhausted.
+Between waking up with the baby multiple times at night and waking up early when the other kids are ready to tackle the day, it’s no wonder we moms are so exhausted.
 If you’re a spouse, or if you live in the same house, consider taking over the responsibility of getting up early with the kids and tending to the baby at night, even if it’s just for a few days.
 Sleep is essential for us to be the best moms we can be for our kids, so letting mom get a good night’s rest or sleep until noon would be such a gift!

 5. Uninterrupted Relaxing Bath

 For some of us moms who have small children, we never get to bathe alone, let alone go to the bathroom without kids at our feet.
-Or, for a mom who has a demanding full time job, there’s nothing like taking a long, hot bath.
+Or, for a mom who has a demanding full-time job, there’s nothing like taking a long, hot bath.
 Consider decorating the tub and bathwater with rose petals, candles lit all around, and buy her some bubble bath soap to bathe in.
 Once the room has a serene and romantic vibe, let her relax in the tub as long as she wants.
-Make sure the kids are occupied in the other room, so she can recharge without any interruptions.
+Make sure the kids are occupied in the other room so that she can recharge without any interruptions.